CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-During the search, \sys tests the output quality by applying the approximations to the IR and directly lowering the graph to a (non-MPC) PyTorch GPU runtime (Figure~\ref{fig:debugging}).
-This is possible because \sys reuses PyTorch's export IR, and graphs at this stage do not have any MPC-specific components.
-Testing the approximations on a non-MPC GPU runtime allows faster search, while still capturing all the approximation-induced errors and providing guidance to the search.
-If we evaluated each candidate on an actual MPC, the search would be impractically slow.
+During the search, \sys tests the output quality by applying the approximations to the IR and running the graph directly on a (non-MPC) PyTorch GPU runtime (Figure~\ref{fig:debugging}), which is possible since all the intermediate graphs of \sys are executable.
+Testing on a non-MPC GPU runtime enables faster search while still capturing all approximation-induced errors and providing guidance to the search.
+The same trait also helps manual accuracy debugging (Section~\ref{sec:eval_debuggability}).